Sabatinca quadrijuga

 Sabatinca quadrijuga is a species of moth belonging to the family Micropterigidae.
 This species is endemic to New Zealand and is found in the Dunedin area and in Southland.
 The range of S. quadrijuga overlaps with the range of S. caustica.
 S. quadrijuga was first scientifically described by Edward Meyrick in 1912.
 As a result of its predominantly black forewings this species looks similar to a small caddisfly.
 The adults of this species are on the wing from September to November.
 Larvae feed on leafy liverwort species and the adults likely feed on fern spores or sedge pollen.
 The species prefers to live in well lit but damp mossy habitats.
 The nearest relative of S. quadrijuga is S. aurantissima.

 Taxonomy

 This species was first described by Edward Meyrick in 1912 using a specimen collected by Alfred Philpott in Invercargill.
+In 1928 George Hudson discussed and illustrated this species in his book The butterflies and moths of New Zealand.
 The holotype specimen is held at the Natural History Museum, London.